-- a principles-based approach; - a combination of quantitative and qualitative information; - a communication that is prepared with the purpose to communicate how an organization creates value primarily to providers of financial capital and to all stakeholders interested in an organization's ability to create value over time.
+- connectivity between information and the capitals to represent how an organization creates value over time; - a principles-based approach; - a combination of quantitative and qualitative information; - a communication that is prepared with the purpose to communicate how an organization creates value primarily to providers of financial capital and to all stakeholders interested in an organization's ability to create value over time.

-As the characteristics above outline, the integrated report may be seen as a document and complements integrates traditional financial report.
+characteristics above outline, As the the integrated report may be seen as a document that integrates and complements the traditional financial report.
 Traditional financial statements provide partial evidence of what can be considered the value of the company.
 Moreover, they are backwardlooking, because they report information about the performance of previous years, and they have a short-term view.
-Therefore, the integrated report may be either included in the financial report (also within the management commentary), presented as a separate and distinct part of another report or as a standalone document.
+Therefore, the integrated report may be either included in the financial report (also within the management commentary3), presented as a separate and distinct part of another report or as a standalone document.